thbrown/softball-scorer/README.md

 2. From this repo's root directory, run `install.sh`.
 3. From this repo's root directory run `start.sh`.
 4. Visit http://localhost:8889 in your browser.
-5. Setup any optional features using the sections below if desired (not necessary).
+5. Setup any optional features using the sections below.

 ## Format/Lint